 - Set the barbell up to be about hip height.

-- Grab the barbell, PALMS UP, with a shoulder width grip.
+- Grab the barbell palms up with a shoulder width grip.

 - Pull yourself up until your chest touches the bar.